zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

 ###################

 This script scans for the set of unit test applications in the git repository and attempts to execute them.
-By default, it tries to build each test case boards set to be default in the board definition file.
+By default, it tries to build each test case on boards marked as default in the board definition file.

-The default options will build the  majority of the tests on a defined set of boards and will run in emulated environments (QEMU) if available for the architecture or configuration being tested.
+The default options will build the majority of the tests on a defined set of boards and will run in an emulated environment (QEMU) if available for the architecture or configuration being tested.

-In general, the sanitycheck is used to verify that local changes did not break anything in the tree and would run basic kernel tests inside QEMU.
-Sanitycheck does guarantee that everything would work in the final environment and has limited coverage (test execution), however, the script builds samples and tests for different boards using different configurations and helps keeping the code buildable at all times.
+In normal use, sanitycheck runs a limited set of kernel tests (inside QEMU).
+Because of its limited text execution coverage, sanitycheck cannot guarantee local changes will succeed in the full build environment, but it does sufficient testing by building samples and tests for different boards and different configurations to help keep the full code tree buildable.

 To run the script in the local tree, follow the steps below: